- Module Code:

 Scope and syllabus

-This course is intended to familiarise students with a wide range of phonological processes observed in a vast variety of languages and with different phonological theories.
+This module is intended to familiarise students with a wide range of phonological processes observed in a vast variety of languages and with different phonological theories.
 Emphasis is given to the internal representation of segments, syllabic structure and autosegmental processes.

 Method of assessment